fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 ```

 - The `fission env create` command will create two deployments.
 One deployment named `poolmgr-python-default-*` for environment and another for builder named `python-*`.
 - Edit the environment deployment and add GPU resources to `python` environment container.
-Update the `nodeSelector` for schedulling pods on a node with GPU resources.
+Update the `nodeSelector` for scheduling pods on a node with GPU resources.
 ```bash
 resources:
   limits: